billstclair/elm-port-funnel/developers-guide.md

 There's no way to enforce this, but users will expect your Elm module to expose the following.
 See the [AddXY.elm](example/AddXY.elm) example.

+`PortFunnel.Echo` is a funnel that ships with the package, illustrating best practices.
+The JavaScript for it is in `example/site/js/PortFunnel/Echo.js`.
+But you can use it in `elm reactor` via its `makeSimulatedCmdPort` function.

 * `Message(..)` is your message type.
-Usually fully exposed.
-But as long as there's a way for users to create and inspect the messages they need to care about, all is good.
+Fully exposed, or not.
+As long as there's a way for users to create and inspect the messages they need to care about, all is good.

 * `Response(..)` is the second value returned by your `moduleDesc` processor function.
 This is how users get information from the messages received over the subscription port.

-* `State` is your module's state type.
+* `State` is your funnel's state type.
+It can be `()` if you don't need state.

+* `moduleName` is your module's name, matching the `.moduleName` of the `GenericMessage` returned by `moduleDesc.encode`.

+* `moduleDesc` is created with `PortFunnel.makeModuleDesc`.

+* `commander` turns a `tagger` and a `response` into a `Cmd`.
+This is how a funnel sends commands to its own JavaScript.

 * `initialState` is how the user gets the initial value of your module's `State`.

-* `moduleDesc` is created with `PortFunnel.makeModuleDesc`.

-* `moduleName` is your module's name, matching the `.moduleName` of the `GenericMessage` returned by `moduleDesc.encode`.

 * `send` encodes a `message` and sends it over a `Cmd` port.
 Same as `PortFunnel.sendMessage moduleDesc`.

+* `makeSimulatedCmdPort` turns an application tagger (`Value -> Cmd msg`) into a simulated `Cmd` port.

 * `toString` converts a `Message` to a pretty string.

 * `toJsonString` converts a message to a JSON string.
 Same as `PortFunnel.messageToJsonString moduleDesc`.

-Usually, there will also be functions to make `Message`s, but those are message-specific, so hard to standardize.
+Usually, there will also be functions to make `Message`s, but those are tagger-specific, so hard to standardize.